 BR: This is Basic Rate which you should only have if you have a second job.
 There’s no personal allowance on this code.

 DO: This is where the whole amount is charged at 40%.
 This is most commonly used for a second job where you are already into the 40% bracket with your first job.

 NT: There is no tax is taken from your income or pension.

 To calculate your code, HMRC also deducts the value of your benefits from your personal allowance.
-So make sure they’ve included any taxable benefits you get at work like a company car or private medical insurance.
+Make sure they’ve included any taxable benefits you get at work like a company car or private medical insurance.

-If they haven’t included those now then you could find yourself slapped with an extra tax bill in a year or so when they suddenly realise that you owe them.
+If they haven’t included those now, then you could find yourself slapped with an extra tax bill when they suddenly realise that you owe them.
 Yuk!

-If you are in dispute with HMRC and you believe you are right then persist, persist and persist.
+If you are in dispute with HMRC and you believe you are right then keep persisting.
 Generally, if you demonstrate that you are not willing to back down and you will argue your case to the end they will concede.
-So if you truly believe you are right, stick to your guns!
+So, if you truly believe you are right, stick to your guns!

 You can find out more about understanding your payslip in a new money guide from Learndirect called ‘Worth Learning’ which Jasmine has helped to write.
 Download it here for free.

 You do not have a right to receive a pay slip if you are:

 - not an employee – i.e. you’re a contractor or freelancer